 Hypothetical example: World Bank investigators contact a company alleged to have paid a bribe on a World Bank-supported contract and request to audit the company's financial records.
 The company refuses to allow investigators to perform the audit, despite its agreement and obligation under the contract to allow the World Bank access to these records.
 The company also withholds key documents and alters other documents that it gave to the investigators.
 The company’s refusal to allow investigators to perform an audit, the intentional withholding of key documents, and the falsification of the documents given to investigators are all examples of obstruction.

 INT investigates allegations of fraud, corruption, coercion, and collusion involving World Bank staff.
 INT also investigates allegations of staff misconduct involving the misuse of World Bank funds or other public funds for the personal gain of oneself or another; abuse of position for the personal gain of oneself or another; attendant conflicts of interest; and related acts of misconduct occurring in World Bank-supported activities.

 World Bank staff includes any individual who holds a letter of appointment with the World Bank, including consultants and temporaries.

 Examples of staff misconduct that should be reported to INT:

 - A staff member asks a short-term consultant for a fixed “fee” or a 2% kickback of their consulting payment.

-- A company bidding on a World Bank Group-supported contract pays for dance lessons for the children of the project TTL.
+- A company bidding on a World Bank-supported contract pays for dance lessons for the children of the project TTL.

-- A short-term consultant owns a company that is also working as World Bank Group vendor.
+- A short-term consultant owns a company that is also working as World Bank vendor.

-- A staff member shares confidential procurement information with companies bidding on World Bank Group-supported contracts.
+- A staff member shares confidential procurement information with companies bidding on World Bank-supported contracts.